virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-3-19-myers-briggs-type-indicator-trends-an-analysis-video.md

 ---

 layout: post
-title: "Myers Briggs Type Indicator Trends: An Analysis Video on Meme Page Owners and Their MBTI"
+title: "Myers-Briggs Type Indicator Trends: An Analysis Video on Meme Page Owners and Their MBTI"
 categories: [culture, video]
 author: Claire Ramirez
 related-articles:
-post_description: The Meyers Briggs Type Indicator and some of its traits are reflected through different meme page habits.
+post_description: The Myers-Briggs Type Indicator and some of its traits are reflected through different meme page habits.
 Let Claire take you through this journey of self-awareness & meme expression.
 ---

 <p class="lead">